kevinolega/callcentertrainingtips/_posts/2012-10-13-ten-things-advantage.md

 People also see me as more credible, but I’m not after that.

-I’m just trying to get stuff out of my head and at the same time, help people without explaining to them in person.
+I’m just trying to get stuff out of my head and at the same time, help Filipinos without explaining to them in person.

 My first website was put up to have my advice available without needing to repeat what I said over and over again.